skip to Main Content

 Can Your Pet’s Travel Anxiety Be Cured?

 The short answer is maybe.
 Most of the time, with the right therapies, a dog or cat’s anxiety can be greatly improved so that it’s almost imperceptible.
 But it’s important to talk to your veterinarian about your pet’s anxious behavior because there may be medical reasons that need to be addressed.
-And some cases of strong anxiety warrant prescription medication.
+And some cases of strong anxiety warrant prescription anti-anxiety medication.

 But with expert help, a variety of calming solutions, and unconditional love from their pet parents, our fur families can have less stress and live happy, healthy lives.

-Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience in the industry.
-She's helped millions of pet parents provide the best care at every stage of their pet’s life.
+Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience working with pets.

 This Post Has 5 Comments